Bewegung Nurr: Art in Public Spaces

 In 2010 and 2011, Bewegung Nurr erected a temporary memorial to the Sinto German boxing champion Johann Wilhelm Trollmann.
 Trollmann won the German light-heavyweight title in 1933, but was stripped of his victory by the Nazis, sterilized, arrested by the Gestapo, and finally murdered in Neuengamme concentration camp.
 The memorial erected by Bewegung Nurr, titled "9841", was first displayed on June 9, 2010 in Viktoriapark, Berlin—the anniversary of the day in 1933 when Trollmann won his light-heavyweight boxing title.
-The memorial was displayed again in Hannover in 2011 on the Ballhofplatz.
+The memorial was displayed again in Hanover in 2011 on the Ballhofplatz.

 In July 2014, Bewegung Nurr created the project "Haus der 28 Türen" ("The House of the 28 Doors"), a pavilion erected on Tempelhof Field in Berlin as a memorial to refugees who lost their lives attempting to enter Europe.
-The structure was later moved to Oranienplatz in Berlin, where it fell victim to arson on March 31, 2015.
+The structure was later moved to Oranienplatz in Berlin, where it fell victim to arson on 31 March 2015.